-Monitor project’s progress with our Excel dashboard template.
-Track task status, budget and even see a Gantt chart of your project progress.
+Monitor project progress with our free project management dashboard template.
+Track task status, budget and your project progress.
 A dashboard is an essential project management software tool that provides you with an at-a-glance overview of your project.
 Download your Excel project dashboard today and take the first step to good project tracking!

 The dashboard offers views of cost, budget, time, health, workload, progress, risk, issues and changes, plus so much more, in the project.
 All those areas are collected on one page, and that page is populated by graphs that record the data visually for a project manager to easier digest and get a snapshot of where they are in the lifecycle of the work.